david-barbion/lcda/_posts/en/2017-07-23-summer-in-sevilla.markdown

 This shawl is composed of 4 parts :
 * First part of Double Crochet (rows 1 to 9)
-* motif 1 repeated 3 times, separated by 2 rows of Double Crochet
+* pattern 1 repeated 3 times, separated by 2 rows of Double Crochet
-* motif 2, 2 rows x 4 times
+* pattern 2, 2 rows x 4 times
-* the edge, of 2 rows
+* the edge, 2 rows

 You'll find a download link at the end of this page, in PDF.